pymodbus-dev/pymodbus/doc/source/roadmap.rst

 best way is via `discussions <https://github.com/pymodbus-dev/pymodbus/discussions>`_ on github.

-We have lately decided, that we do strictly follow the `modbus org <https://modbus.org>`_ standard, but we also accept vendor specific (like Huawei) pull requests, as long as they extend the standard.
+We have lately decided, that we do strictly follow the `modbus org <https://modbus.org>`_ standard, but we also accept vendor specific (like Huawei) pull requests, as long as they extend the standard or are actitvated with a specific argument like --huawei.